txarli-san/slumbgate/DESIGN.md

 - Distribution: 70% Minion, 25% Warrior, 5% Elite (Rogue or Mage)
 - Each skeleton type has distinct stats (HP, AC, DEX, attack dice, move speed, range)
 - Threats keyed by tile position, stored globally on the World
-- Combat triggers when a combat-capable entity (has CombatStats) sees a revealed threat within perception range
+- Combat triggers when a combat-capable entity has line-of-sight to a threat within 4 tiles
-- Wall-breaking that reveals threats also triggers combat immediately
+- Wall-breaking that reveals threats also triggers combat if within range + LOS
-- Threats must be on revealed tiles AND within entity reveal distance — no fighting what you can't see
+- Aggro requires both proximity and line-of-sight — no fighting through walls

 ## Decided: Tech Stack